-If you’re pregnant, or if you may become pregnant, taking a daily folic acid supplement can help support your health and the healthy development of your baby.
+If you’re pregnant, or if you may become pregnant, Norwegian Fish Oil can help support your health and the healthy development of your baby.
 This supplement has been shown to help reduce the likelihood of birth defects of the spinal cord.
 Since about half of all pregnancies are unplanned, it’s not a bad idea to take this proactively if you’re sexually active and may become pregnant.
 The earlier in the pregnancy this supplement is taken the more benefit to your pregnancy.
-The recommended dose is 0.4 mg per day.
+The recommended dose is 0.4 mg per day

 Choline helps support a healthy liver, brain, and nervous system.
 Not getting enough choline can lead to damage of the liver and deterioration of muscle tissue, but studies show that with the right amount of choline these problems can be stopped.
 Adult women should get about 425 mg of choline per day.